yangxin1994/panel/examples/contexts/README.md

 }
 ```

-Components must declare the names of any contexts it intends to use in its `config` object:
+A component must declare the names of any contexts it intends to use in its `config` object:
 ```js
 get config() {
   return {